 When working with vulnerable populations, it is so easy to slip into the zone of therapy without even realizing it and well-intentioned but unqualified facilitators run the risk of causing greater harm to the clients.
 Even in a corporate training or group development setting, powerful stuff can come to the surface that requires a professional’s understanding of how to assist the person in the moment.
 Qualified mental health professionals have the specialized training to do this – to intervene in appropriate ways at appropriate times without causing more harm.

-All Eagala sessions involve a team of licensed credentialed Mental Health Professional, qualified Equine Specialists, horses and clients.
+All Equine sessions involve a team of licensed credentialed Mental Health Professional, qualified Equine Specialist, Horses and Clients.

 No horseback riding is involved.
 Instead effective and deliberate techniques are utilized where the horses become metaphoric in specific ground-based experiences.

-The basis of the Eagala Model is a belief that all clients have the best solutions for themselves when given the opportunity to discover them.
-Therapy focused experiences allow clients to explore, problem-solve, overcome challenges and discover.
+The basis of this work is a belief that all clients have the best solutions for themselves when given the opportunity to discover them.
+These focused experiences allow clients to explore, problem-solve, overcome challenges and discover.

 When you attend a program offered by Unbridled Healing ™ you will be working with both an equine specialist with thousands of hours of equine experience and a qualified mental health professional trained in various therapeutic interventions.

 EAGALA is the leading association offering a fully-developed, professionally endorsed treatment model for mental health professionals practicing equine-assisted psychotherapy.
 The EAGALA Model stands alone in the world of equine-assisted psychotherapy and personal development because of the model’s standards, code of ethics, continuing education requirements, replicable framework, and team approach.
 Under the EAGALA Model, both a registered, credentialed Mental Health Professional and a certified Equine Specialist work together collaboratively at all times to assure clients get the therapeutic attention and support they need as they make life changes.

 The most effective work happens on the ground.